ska-sa/katgpucbf/doc/engines.rst

 Timestamp
-    Timestamps are expressed in units of ADC (analogue-to-digital converter) samples, measured from an arbitrary "sync epoch" (also known as the "sync time").
+    Timestamps are expressed in units of ADC (analogue-to-digital converter) samples, measured from a configurable "sync epoch" (also known as the "sync time").
 When a timestamp is associated with a collection of data, it generally reflects the timestamp of the *first* ADC sample that forms part of that data.